 - A fish that is sleeping at the bottom of the tank will have no movement in their mouth.

-- The fish could be exhausted if you are leaving lights on and the fish can’t sleep and show signs of exhaustion.
+- The fish could be exhausted if you leave lights on and the fish can’t sleep and show signs of exhaustion.
 They aren’t sick but will get sick.
 Shut out the lights and see if it makes a difference.

 - Try and net the fish, a sleeping fish will awaken and struggle no matter how sound asleep he is.

-- Check for movement-if it’s moving it’s breathing.
+- Check for movement it’s moving it’s breathing.

 A sick fish can look like he is sleeping.
 If you have determined your fish is still alive but very sick, research his symptoms to see if medicating with drops first, might help him or a water change may help.
 If you choose to end his suffering, you can euthanize him with clove oil.